Skip to main content

 eva-silvertant

 Eva Silvertant is a co-founder of Embrace Autism.
-She is living up to her name as a silver award-winning graphic designer, and is passionate about design, typography, typefaces, astronomy, psychology, and more.
+She is living up to her name as a silver award-winning graphic designer, and is passionate about design, typography & typefaces (esp. from the late 19th century), astronomy, psychology—and her latest special interest: Soviet chess sets.
 Currently pursuing an MA in Psychology.

 Diagnosed with autism at 25.
 Also, a trans woman; you may have known her as Martin Silvertant at some point.

-Want to know more her?
+Want to know more about Eva?
 Read her About me page.

 Disclaimer